turingschool/mod-0-curriculum/front-end/data_types.md

 **One difference to note, at this stage in knowledge and learning, and being able to see the output.**
 - In the Chrome Dev Tools Console, one can type the name of a variable to _call_ it, and after pressing the return key, the Console will display the value of that variable.
-- When writing code in Atom, simply typing the name of a variable will not result in showing the human the value of the variable.
+- When writing code in VS Code, simply typing the name of a variable will not result in showing the human the value of the variable.
 Two steps need to be taken:
 1. Instruct the program to print out the value of the variable. `console.log(depositPaid)` is an example of a `console.log` statement that will print out the value of the `depositPaid` variable.
 2. Run the code.
 In the Terminal, while navigated to the directory that the file containing the code you want to run, run `node filename.js`.
 And `console.log` statements should print out.
 Additionally, any errors in the code may produce an error message at this time.
 The Check For Understanding will provide a practice opportunity for this section.